Austin Hedges Player Props: Pirates vs. Giants

-After going 0-for-3 with an RBI in his most recent game, Austin Hedges and the Pittsburgh Pirates face the San Francisco Giants (who will hand the ball to John Brebbia) at 9:45 PM ET on Tuesday.
+The Pittsburgh Pirates and Austin Hedges, who went 0-for-3 with an RBI last time in action, take on Alex Wood and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Giants.
+In his last game he had a hitless performance (0-for-3 with an RBI) against the Giants.

 Austin Hedges Game Info & Props vs. the Giants